 The Company manages its capital so as to safeguard its ability to continue as a going concern and to optimise returns to shareholders.
 The capital structure of the Company is based on management's judgement of its strategic and day-to-day needs with a focus on total equity so as to maintain investor, creditors and market confidence.

-The management and the Board of Directors monitors the return on capital as well as the level of dividend to shareholders.
+The management and the Board of Directors monitors the return on capital as well as the level of dividends to shareholders.
 The Company may take appropriate steps in order to maintain, or if necessary adjust, its capital structure.

 Refer note 45 for information on ratios.